aws-samples/aws-cloud-custodian-sample-collection/README.md

 1. What is Cloud Custodian?
 2. Cloud Custodian Learning Resources
 3. Solution Overview
-4. What does a responsive control do?
+4. What does each control do?
 5. What does a Cloud Custodian policy contain?
-6. How do I deploy a new responsive control?
+6. How do I deploy a cloud custodian policy?

 ---